TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation: Prior Design for Time Series Synthesis

 We now consider the condition $\rvy \in \mathcal{X}$, provided as a time series, which is the most prevalent case for real-world settings.
 We explore using a prior on the same data scale instead of relying solely on conditional embeddings in standard diffusion.

 \paragraph{\textbf{Soft constraints with given trends}} To answer \textbf{RQ3}, we argue that the diffusion bridge is well-suited for preserving a given condition by setting the prior as the condition.
-The diffusion bridge has shown its effectiveness in conditional tasks such as coloring \cite{zhou2024denoising}, image-to-image translation \cite{li2023bbdm, liu2023i2sb}, and improving naive base predictions \cite{chen2023tts, lee2024disco}.
+As one of the common conditional setups, we consider the task of generating data that follows a given trend.

-Conditional generation based on trend is straightforward by (i) setting the pair-wise condition to prior $\rvx_T=\rvy$ and (ii) training the translation from trend to data.
+Conditional generation based on trend is straightforward by (i) setting the pair-wise trend to prior $\rvx_T=\rvy$ and (ii) training the translation from trend to data.
 As the expected mean of $\rvx_t$ is a linear combination of $\rvx_0$ and $\rvx_T=\rvy$ in \Eqref{eq:rvx_t}, the model learns the correction starting from the trend samples, utilizing the same data scale.
 In contrast, standard diffusion models are unsuitable for translating conditions into synthetic data; instead, they generate new data based on a specific trend condition, typically requiring additional steps such as providing guidance or correcting intermediate data samples $\rvx_t$ during sampling.
 Thus, we can also eliminate the need for penalty functions or corrections for sampling.

 \paragraph{\textbf{Hard constraints with fixed points}}

 In \textbf{RQ4}, preserving data points of hard constraints can be important in conditional tasks.
 To ensure the fixed point condition during sampling, we introduce a novel \textit{point-preserving sampling} method that prevents adding noise to the values to be fixed.
 This is a unique trait of our framework because standard diffusion models cannot preserve identity trajectories to the constrained values from Gaussian noise.